recursedev54/Mirror-Scope/Readme.md

 ###### `~The Daw!
 - # 21 Mirror Features You Won’t Be Able To Live Without

-1. Phantom tracks
+1. Phantom ks
 2. Custom Drum Engine
 3. Realistic Virtual Bass
 4. Realistic Virtual Acoustic and Electric Guitar
-5. Button to make tracks small medium or large (square)
+5. Button to make ks small medium or large (square)
 6. Beautiful Live Backgrounds and animated interface with customizable backgrounds
 7. Look up chord progression to get the midi/DEFnotation/Tab
-8. Manage 1 shots and tracks in sample galaxies
+8. Manage 1 shots and ks in sample galaxies
 9. Generate audio clips using ai
 10. Chop up and downsample with a 1200 retro sampler
 11. Effect suite including Verb, Echo, Delay, Distortion, Shift, Our-Compressor, Soft-Clipper, Our Master Compressor, Our Master Limiter, Calamari EQ, Multi-Dand Distortion, Tape, and Gem
-12. Countless keyboard shortcuts including numpad+spacebar+r to instantly arm and record tracks 1-9
+12. Countless keyboard shortcuts including numpad+spacebar+r to instantly arm and record ks 1-9
 13. Virtual "Bag" to keep audio and midi files in, transfers over projects
 14. Remember the last n minutes of audio and midi even if not recording
 15. Open two or even three projects at once
 16. Full ai assistant integration with Four AI’s , Dawbreii, Mida, Molly, and OSS.
 They can suggest drum fills, come up with keyboard parts, come up with basslines, extend midi, and generate audio.
 OSS can analyze current chord progression, note, give you chords you ask for in search
 17. Alt+Space is Search to search for anything
-18. Analog Tape Emulation on every track gives you tracks a reel feel, and you can control all their parameters from a single creator track
+18. Analog Tape Emulation on every k gives you ks a reel feel, and you can control all their parameters from a single creator k
-19. Ui customization mode where you can change every color of every element and default color of tracks 1-18
+19. Ui customization mode where you can change every color of every element and default color of ks 1-18
-20. Each track glows or glimmers it’s color
+20. Each k glows or glimmers it’s color
 21. Pocket sampler allows you to easily resample audio and from around the daw
 - # Tape Workflow
   - In Mirror, the tape workflow is facilitated by several key features that work together to emulate the flexibility of analog tape recording in a digital environment.
 The DAW allows for multiple timelines, with the added ability to clone or 'Mirror' these timelines.
 Users can swiftly switch between timelines using arrow keys, providing a more immediate and intuitive navigation than traditional tab-based interfaces.
 Mirror incorporates a powerful file loading system that enables users to load entire projects, individual stems, audio, and data elements.
 This allows for granular control over which parts of a project are brought into a new timeline.
-A standout feature is the baked-in tape emulation on each track's preamp, controllable from the stereo bus.
-This approach provides authentic tape harmonics for each individual track, offering a faithful emulation of tape sound that goes beyond applying effects to the master bus.
+A standout feature is the baked-in tape emulation on each k's preamp, controllable from the stereo bus.
+This approach provides authentic tape harmonics for each individual k, offering a faithful emulation of tape sound that goes beyond applying effects to the master bus.
 The DAW also offers single-knob controls for global MIDI transposition, playback speed adjustment, and pitch shifting of audio.
 These features allow for quick experimentation with key and tempo, essential to the tape workflow concept.
-Tape workflow also allows you to record midi instruments and plugins directly onto the track itself, without sending through a bus to another track.
+Tape workflow also allows you to record midi instruments and plugins directly onto the k itself, without sending through a bus to another k.
 - # Ai enhanced
   - Who are the Ai in the daw?
     - Dawbreii